codewithkyle/notifyjs/README.md

 ### Custom Events

-If you are working with a server rendered web application using tools like [HTMX](https://htmx.org/) you can trigger events using [custom events](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent) dispatched on the `window`
+As of version 5 you can trigger notifications using [custom events](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent) dispatched on the `window`.

 ```typescript
 const event = new CustomEvent("notify:sonner", {